266 related texts · Page 3 of 6

 And Jacob went out from Beer-sheba (Gen. 28:10).
 May it please our master to teach us where a man who has unintentionally taken the life of another man may take refuge.
 Thus do our...

 That sense of belonging – or not belonging – is at the heart of a fascinating, and often overlooked, passage from the Book of Jubilees.
-Now, if you haven’t heard of the Book of Jub...
+If you haven’t heard of the Book of Jubilees...

-That’s the situation facing Judas Maccabeus and his brother Jonathan in the Book of Maccabees.
-We pick up their story in 1 Maccabees 5 as they venture east, across the Jordan River...
+The Book of Maccabees I turns to Judas Maccabeus and David of Nabathites.
+We pick up their story in 1 Maccabees 5 as they venture east, across the Jordan River, plunging deep into ...

 The ancient Israelites knew that feeling all too well. to a story from The Book of Maccabees I, a historical account not found in the Hebrew Bible but considered scripture by some....

 It's a raw, unflinching glimpse into the aftermath of conflict.
-The text tells us that the victorious forces "slew all the males with the edge of the sword, and raised the city, an...
+The victorious forces "slew all the males with the edge of the sword, and raised the city, and took the spoils there...

 It’s a powerful feeling, one that can drive us to great heights... or lead us to stumble.
 Our story today comes from The Book of Maccabees I, a historical account filled with brave...